pkijowska/tictactoe/README.md

-# Project0 Tic Tac Toe - 3 day deadline project
+# Project0 Tic Tac Toe - Made in less than 4 days!

 Play the classic Tic Tac Toe game!
 And do not forget to put the volume up!